hyssong/hyssong.github.io/_pages/about.md

   - /about.html
 ---

 How do we make sense of events as they unfold in our daily lives?
-How do we make sense of events stored in our memories?
-My work asks how we comprehend narrative events by investigating the underlying brain-wide dynamics and computations supporting the process.
-Using functional magnetic resonance imaging with naturalistic behavioral experiments and computational modeling, my work investigates various cognitive processes in narrative comprehension, including causal reasoning, episodic memory, and attentional engagement.
-The goal of my research is to understand our rich and dynamic cognitive experiences by uncovering their neural mechanisms.
+How do we make sense of other's behaviors and our own memories?
+My work asks how we comprehend narrative events by examining the underlying brain-wide dynamics and computations supporting this process.
+Using functional magnetic resonance imaging, naturalistic behavioral experiments, and computational modeling, my work investigates various cognitive processes in narrative comprehension, including causal reasoning, episodic memory, and attentional engagement.
+The aim of my research is to understand neural mechanisms that underpin our rich and dynamic cognitive experiences.

 I am an incoming postdoctoral research fellow at the [Center for Theoretical and Computational Neuroscience](https://ctcn.wustl.edu/) at Washington University in St. Louis.
 I received a PhD from the University of Chicago and a BA and MS from Sungkyunkwan University in Korea.